 Regardless of the name of this dish, Mongolian beef did not originate from Mongolia.
-It was in fact created in Taiwan adapted from Mongolian barbecue restaurants serving a meat and vegetable dish stir-fried on a hot iron griddle at really high temperature.
-Equally, the Mongolian beef and Mongolian barbecue dishes were invented in Taiwan and has no associations with Mongolian cuisine at all.
+In fact, they created Mongolian beef Taiwan.
+They have adapted Mongolian beef from Mongolian barbecue restaurants.
+Whereby, they serve a meat and vegetable dish stir fried on a hot iron griddle at really high temperature.
+Equally, Taiwanese chefs invented the Mongolian beef and Mongolian barbecue dishes.
+And they have no associations with Mongolian cuisine at all.

 What is Coconut Aminos?

-Coconut Aminos or coconut amino sauce is a sauce frequently used as a healthier alternative to soy sauce mainly in Asian dishes.
-It is made from coconut nectar or sap and then aged by naturally fermenting it with added sea salt.
-Coconut aminos is not only a healthier replacement condiment with 70% less sodium and sweeter than standard soy sauce, it is also low-calorie, low-glycemic and allergy friendly.
-It is gluten free, soy free, non-GMO, paleo, kosher, vegan, certified organic and MSG free.
-It has a nice balance of sweet, savoury, rich, buttery flavour.
-Coconut aminos can be used in stir-fries, stews, braises, casseroles, dressings, dipping sauce and marinades.
-Coconut nectar or sap is regularly made into an assortment of foodstuffs like syrup, sugar, vinegar and other sauces in Southeast Asia.
-You can purchase coconut aminos in health food stores or online stores.
-Once the bottle is opened, coconut aminos must be kept in the refrigerator.
+Many people often use coconut aminos or coconut amino sauce as a healthier alternative to soy sauce.
+They mainly replace it in Asian dishes.
+Consequently, they made coconut aminos with coconut nectar or sap.
+Then aged by naturally fermenting it with added sea salt.
+Coconut aminos is not only a healthier replacement condiment with 70% less sodium and sweeter than standard soy sauce.
+It is also low calorie, low glycemic and allergy friendly.
+In addition, it is gluten free, soy free, non-GMO, paleo, kosher, vegan, certified organic and MSG free.

 History of Zucchini